 The E-QIP Team includes four core staff that supports the development and implementation of the project as well as QI and Data coaches that work closely with agencies to meet their quality improvement goals.

-Debbie Bang, Director of Quality Improvement, Addictions and Mental Health Ontario
+Debbie Bang, Co-Lead Excellence through Quality Improvement Project and Addictions and Mental Health Ontario

 Laura Daly-Trottier, QI Coach, Excellence through Quality Improvement Project